annapvasileva/czff-lang/README.md

 #### VM Architecture

-The Czff programming language virtual machine has stack-based architecture.

-The first thing that runs in the virtual machine is the class loader, which loads `.ball` files (containing bytecode) into RAM, performs linking, and initializes static variables.

-The Runtime Data Area is divided into five areas, into which objects are placed according to specific rules.

-Program execution is handled by the Execution Engine, which consists of an interpreter that translates bytecode into machine code, a Garbage Collector that removes objects unreachable from the program, a Profiler that identifies areas of optimization for the JIT compiler, and the JIT compiler itself.
+Czff programming language virtual machine's architecture is _stack-based_ and is based on the practices of the specifications for JVM.
+For detailed information, see [VM Architecture section](./docs/virtual-machine/vm-architecture.md).

 #### Memory Model and Management

-Memory model and management + how to pass data (by value/reference)
+Memory management is accomplished through two main components:

+1) [Runtime Data Area](./docs/virtual-machine/runtime-data-area.md) (storing objects according to their type)

+2) [Garbage Collector](./docs/virtual-machine/execution-engine/garbage-collector.md) (removing inaccessible objects from memory)

 #### JIT Compiler

+On JIT compilation see [JIT Compiler section](./docs/virtual-machine/execution-engine/jit-compiler.md).

 ## Standard Library